Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 Conduct Simulated Phishing Tests

 When it comes to phishing, experience is one of the best teachers.
 But you don’t want to be a victim of an actual phishing attack to know what one looks like.
-That’s where simulated phishing training is incredibly valuable.
+That’s where simulated phishing training is valuable.

 Yes, you can phish your employees (without actually stealing their information, of course) with the help of cybersecurity services like our Password Watchdog stolen password and training service.
 While it might seem mean, simulated phishing tests are a highly effective way to give your employees practical experience in identifying and responding to phishing scams.